labuladong/fucking-algorithm/think_like_computer/why_i_recommend_algs4.md

 ![](../pictures/algo4/1.jpg)

-As we know what is a bipartite graph, what practical problems can it deal with? **In algorithms, it is usual to determine a graph is a bipartite graph or not**.
+As we know what is a bipartite graph, what practical problems can it deal with? **In algorithms, it is usual to check a graph is a bipartite graph or not**.
 For example, here is a practice in LeetCode:

 ![](../pictures/algo4/title.png)